-To avoid issues with sharing map layers between different applications, many natural resources agencies and VFDs use a mobile app that allows users to download geospatial-enabled pdf maps for offline use on a smart phone, using the device's built-in GPS to track their location, plot/record location information, measure distance and area, and more.
-There currently is no standardized protocol.
-Creating such standardization could be useful.
+In the past there have been issues with sharing map layers between different programs and applications.
+Many natural resources agencies, including the NFS, now use AvenzaTM, a mobile map app that allows users to download geospatial-enabled pdf maps for offline use on a smart phone or tablet, using the device's built-in GPS to track their location, plot and record location information, measure distance and area, and more.
+Some VFDs may also use this app, but there currently is no standardized protocol.
+Creating such standardization over time would likely prove useful.